 Science Writing students from Hopkins have visited a research island in Maine, control rooms at NASA, historic museums in Italy, and world-famous genetics and biotech labs in Washington and Baltimore.
 They have observed surgeons in the operating room, sailed with biologists on the Chesapeake Bay, heard from Nobel and Pulitzer winners, and interacted with science writers from The Washington Post, New York Times, National Public Radio, National Geographic, Science, and other publications.
 From space and the oceans to nanotechnology and climate change, from cell phones and robots to fitness and genetics – even from personal experience to public policy — the ever-changing topics chosen by our science writers are essential to an enlightened citizenry of the 21st Century.

-The success of graduates of our partner program at Hopkins, the MA in Writing Program, extends for two decades in thousands of articles, essays, stories, poems and other works in hundreds of print and online publications, including prestigious venues such as National Geographic, Smithsonian, New York Times, Discover, Esquire, Washington Post, Psychology Today, and Salon.com – plus 230 books and counting.
+The success of graduates of our partner MA in Writing Program, where science writing has been taught for more than 20 years, is proven in thousands of articles, essays, stories, poems and other works in hundreds of print and online publications, including National Geographic, Smithsonian, The New York Times, Esquire, The Washington Post, Discover and Salon.com – plus 230 books and counting.
 Best-selling author Molly Caldwell Crosby’s books include American Plague: The Untold Story of Yellow Fever, the Epidemic that Shaped Our History (a Barnes and Noble “Discover Great New Writers” winner) and Asleep: The Forgotten Epidemic (a recommended book in Scientific American and Discover.)
 Michael Klesius was honored by Oliver Sacks in Best American Science Writing.
 During the program, students have earned prestigious internships, including a recent slot at Science magazine.
-In the workplace, Writing Program and Science Writing graduates have obtained writing, editing, and communication jobs at the Washington Post, National Red Cross, Chemical and Engineering News, AARP, Nature Conservancy, National Geographic, American Geophysical Society, and many federal agencies or private companies.
+In the workplace, Writing Program and Science Writing graduates have obtained writing, editing, and communication jobs at the Washington Post, National Red Cross, Chemical and Engineering News, AARP, the Nature Conservancy, National Geographic, American Geophysical Society, and many federal agencies or private companies.

-Students in the Science Writing Program do not focus on creating scientific research reports, journal articles for peer review, or other scholarly/academic constructs, nor do we teach technical writing for instruction manuals or complicated textbooks.
+Students in the Science Writing Program do not focus on creating scientific research reports, journal articles for peer review, or other scholarly/academic constructs, nor do we concentrate on technical writing for instruction manuals or complicated texts.
 Our curriculum also isn’t designed for those who need help with English as a Second Language.
-While the program may offer individual courses in those areas, our Science Writing students aim to translate the complicated information and trends of science, medicine and technology into meaningful, perceptive prose that serves a vital public purpose.
+Our Science Writing students aim to translate the complicated information and trends of science, medicine and technology into meaningful, perceptive prose, and media that serve a vital public purpose.

 Hopkins Science Writing: A Long History

-While Johns Hopkins recently discontinued its full-time graduate program in science writing, our part-time program remains thriving and growing in its 21st year.
-After two decades of onsite courses in Washington and Baltimore, the science writing components of the Master of Arts in Writing Program at Hopkins is shifting to the new MA and Graduate Certificate, for a national and international audience.
-Through the new online / low-residency format, we combine innovative curriculum, savvy instructors, and flexible convenience with the Hopkins brand of quality, value and experience.
+While Johns Hopkins recently discontinued its full-time graduate program in science writing, our part-time program continues to thrive.
+After decades of onsite courses in Washington and Baltimore, the science writing components of the Master of Arts in Writing Program at Hopkins have expanded to reach a national and international audience.
+Through the online / low-residency format and the new, separate Master’s Degree and Graduate Certificate, we combine innovative curriculum, savvy instructors, and convenient formats with the special Hopkins brand of quality, value, and experience.
 We intend to remain one of the best programs available, anywhere.

 The Certificate and the Degree

 For more information, email email@example.com or call 202-452-1917.
-For one-on-one help, email Melissa Hendricks or David Everett.
+For one-on-one help, email Associate Director Melissa Hendricks Joyce.
 The Science Writing Program is based at the Johns Hopkins Washington, DC, Center and at the main Homewood Campus in Baltimore, Maryland.
 However, students may attend from anywhere in the nation and, if they have a strong command of writing and reading English, from around the world.

 - Admissions Requirements